RunhangShu/RunhangWebsite/content/en/2022-06-28-phage-biology.md

 3. A large fraction of the gut virome is composed of virulent or lytic phage.
 So, the stability is not majorly due to integrated viral genome.
 4. Phage might play a minor role in serving as a vehicle in HGT.
 For instance, ARGs (antibiotic resistant genes) are rarely found in the phagenome.

+## Are phages inserted into bacterial genome randomly?
+Do they have a preferred insertion site?